-Bruce D. Patterson Curator Emeritus of Mammals Field Museum of Natural History more than a concept to the point where it became one of the most significant and successful academic programs at Texas Tech.
+I have been involved one way or another with the development of the NSRL for nearly 60 years, from the time that it was nothing more than a concept to the point where it became one of the most significant and successful academic programs at Texas Tech.
 During this time, the Mammal Collection and associated Genetic Tissue Collection grew to become some of the most important in the country and world.